tesfanur/alama-js-fullstack-bootcamp/README.md

 	- Destructuring an array pattern inside and object pattern or vice versa
 	- Destructuring object inside another object or array inside another array Named arguments using destructuring pattern for function parameters

+//TODO: readme to be styled using githubs markdown